micmejia/bible-dump/AMPC/1 Kings/1 Kgs 3.md

 In Gibeon the Lord appeared to Solomon in a dream by night.
-And God said, [^b]Ask what I shall give you.
+And God said, Ask what I shall give you.